sourmash-bio/sourmash/doc/command-line.md

   need to provide a selector (ksize with `-k`, moltype with `--dna` etc, or md5sum with `--query-md5`) that picks out a single signature.

-* `compare` takes multiple signatures and can load them from files, directories, and indexed databases (SBT or LCA).
-It can also take a list of file paths in a text file, using `--from-file` (see below).
+* `compare` takes multiple signatures and can load them from any sourmash collection type.

 * the `lca classify` and `lca summarize` commands take multiple signatures with `--query`, and multiple LCA databases, with `--db`. `sourmash multigather` also uses this style.
 This allows these commands to specify multiple queries **and** multiple databases without (too much) confusion.
-These commands will take files containing signature files using `--query-from-file` (see below).
+The database must be LCA databases.

-* `index` and `lca index` take a few fixed parameters (database name, and for `lca index`, a taxonomy file) and then an arbitrary number of other files that contain signatures, including files, directories, and indexed databases.
-These commands will also take `--from-file` (see below).
+* `index` and `lca index` take a few fixed parameters (database name, and for `lca index`, a taxonomy file) and then an arbitrary number of other files that contain signatures.

 None of these commands currently support searching, comparing, or indexing signatures with multiple ksizes or moltypes at the same time; you need